jhpyle/docassemble/_docs/documents.md

 When [`attachments`] are included in a [`question`], the user will be given an option to e-mail the documents to an e-mail address.
-If you would like to disable this feature, set `allow emailing` to `false`.
+If you would like to disable this feature, set `allow emailing` to `False`.

 By default, the user can e-mail documents:

 {% include side-by-side.html demo="allow-emailing-true" %}

-Including `allow emailing: false` will disable this:
+Including `allow emailing: False` will disable this:

 {% include side-by-side.html demo="allow-emailing-false" %}